In these rules, unless the contrary intention appears:

 - to gather and preserve historical Rottnest Channel swimming data;

-- to conduct an annual swim between the mainland and Rottnest Island.
+- to conduct at least one annual swim between the mainland and Rottnest Island.

 The property and income of the Association shall be applied solely towards the promotion of the objects of the Association and no part of that property or income may be paid or otherwise distributed, directly or indirectly, to members, except in good faith in the promotion of those objects.